In many regions of Germany, but mainly wine areas, "ALAAF", "HELAU" and "NARRI NARRO", announce the "Fifth and Foolish Season".

-Karneval along the Rhine, Fastnacht in the South West of the country and Fasching in Bavaria, a time of spectacular parades, balls, masks, and Carnival Princes and Princesses.
+"Karneval" along the Rhine, "Fastnacht" in the South West of the country and "Fasching" in Bavaria.
+Spectacular parades, balls, masks, Carnival Princes and Princesses.

-Although Carnival in Cologne doesn't have a Princess, instead a Prince -His Craziness, a Peasant, and a Maiden - a man dressed in a fetching medieval outfit.
+Although Carnival in Cologne doesn't have a Princess, instead a Prince -His Craziness, a Peasant, as well as a Maiden.
+A man dressed in a fetching medieval outfit.

-The official "craziness" begins seven weeks before Easter.
+Germany's Mardi Gras, and the official "Craziness" begins seven weeks before Easter.

-The Rhineland area of Cologne, Dusseldorf and Aachen, together with Mainz and Munich, hold the largest and most colorful processions, while smaller towns and villages also have their own traditional parades and festivities.
+The Rhineland area of Cologne, Dusseldorf and Aachen, together with Mainz and Munich, hold the largest and most colorful processions, while smaller towns and villages also have traditional parades and festivities.

-As a sign of the general "kicking over the traces" of the day, until some years ago any divorce case brought about because of an incident which had occurred on Weiberdonnerstag would be disallowed by the court.
+As a sign of the day's general "kicking over the traces", until qute recently any divorce case brought about because of an incident that had occurred on Weiberdonnerstag was disallowed by the court.

-However it might be on the same day but the south-west Fastnacht's "Schmotziger Donnerschtig", called that because it was the day pigs were slaughtered ready to be smoked or prepared for Easter, (similar to Mardi Gras Fat Tuesday), is celebrated in a completely different way.
+It might be on the same day but in the south-west Fastnacht "Schmotziger Donnerschtig", called that as it was the day pigs were slaughtered ready to be smoked or prepared for Easter, (similar to Mardi Gras, Fat Tuesday), is celebrated in a completely different way.

-No tie cutting here, instead young children in costume, "Narren" - Jesters, and "Hexen" - Witches, help students escape school, a type of donut cooked in pork fat is the day's specialty, and at sunset it is time for the Hexensprung, the witches jump.
+No tie cutting here.
+Instead young children in costume, "Narren" - Jesters, and "Hexen" - Witches, help students escape school; the day's speciality is a type of donut cooked in pork fat, and at sunset it is time for the "Hexensprung".
+The witches jump.

-Making as much noise as they can, "Hexen" vault over a bonfire on their brooms, and if the year's Fastnacht takes place early in the year those brooms are used to sweep away snow as well as the evil spirits of winter.
+Making as much noise as they can "Hexen" vault over a bonfire on their brooms.
+If the year's Fastnacht takes place early in the year, those brooms sweep away any snow as well as the evil spirits of winter.

 A return to the pagan roots of a Christian celebration.

-Floats are almost works of art, taking months to make and traditionally showcasing mocking political and social commentaries and caricatures, which cover everything from unemployment and scandals to politicians and world leaders.
+Floats are almost works of art.
+Taking months to make, traditionally they showcase mocking political and social commentaries and caricatures; covering everything from unemployment and scandals to politicians and world leaders.

-Carnival in Germany doesn't stop on Rosenmontag, because the suburbs are taken over by carnival celebrations and local parades on Tuesday, and for many this is "real" carnival, as it used to be before becoming political.
+Carnival in Germany doesn't stop on Rosenmontag, because the suburbs are taken over by carnival celebrations and local parades on Tuesday, and for many this is "real" carnival.
+Celebrated as it used to be before becoming political.

-There the beautifully decorated floats, traditionally dressed marchers, some as devils, witches or with ferocious wooden animal masks, others as contrasting colorful Spring spirits, offer a more relaxed atmosphere than the previous day's Karneval processions.
+There the beautifully decorated floats, traditionally dressed marchers, some as devils, witches or with ferocious wooden animal masks, others as contrasting colorful "Spring" spirits, offer a more relaxed atmosphere than the previous day's processions.

-On Shrove Tuesday, Faschingsdienstag, a traditional, and cult, dance by Munich's Market Women from the century's old Viktualienmarkt, the city's huge open air food market, is a high point of the non-stop festivities.
+On Shrove Tuesday, Faschingsdienstag, a high point of the non-stop festivities is a traditional, and cult, dance by Munich's Market Women from the century's old Viktualienmarkt.
+The city's huge open air food market.

 On Ash Wednesday, Ashermittwoch, the fast can begin, perhaps with a traditional fish dish.